Polar Bear Habitat: Life on the Ice

-The polar bear, or Ursus maritimus (sea bear), probably evolved about 200,000 years ago from brown bears [source: Polar Bears International].
-A polar bear can actually mate successfully with a brown bear and the resulting offspring is fertile.
+The polar bear, or Ursus maritimus (sea bear), probably evolved about 150,000 years ago from brown bears [source: Live Science].
+A polar bear can actually mate successfully with a brown bear and the resulting offspring is fertile, which gives more evidence of a relationship between the two.
 There are a lot more brown bears out there than polar bears, though.
-Brown bears number a couple hundred thousand worldwide [source: WWF].
-Polar bears only number about 25,000.
+Brown bears number more than 200,000 worldwide [source: WWF].
+Polar bears only number about 23,000.

 Polar bears mostly walk slowly, following their favorite prey, the seal, from ice sheet to ice sheet.
 They need the ice to hunt.
 In warmer months, when ice sheets get smaller, the bears will walk hundreds of miles to find solid spreads of ice.

 Polar bears can walk up to 20 miles (30 kilometers) per day, for several days in a row, relying on tiny bumps on the bottoms of their feet to keep them from slipping on the ice.
 They'll swim, too, both to cool off after a meal and to bridge the gap between ice sheets when they're following seals.
 Polar bears use their front paws to paddle and their hind legs to steer (imagine the most powerful doggie paddling ever).
 They'll go only slightly under the water when they swim, and their nostrils close up when they're submerged.
 As much as they thrive on the ice, they're strong swimmers.
 Polar bears have been tracked swimming up to 60 miles (100 kilometers) at a time, and at up to 6 miles per hour (10 kilometers per hour) [source: WWF].